Thursday, November 26, 2020

 The trio quickly moved with haste on the path in the direction where they came, getting a good forty feet or so away.
 Varhi readied his sword while the Spriggan approached, tumbling and flailing thin limbs through the brushes as it squealed.
 However, it soon just collapsed before it actually reached Varhi, about twenty feet away.

 Regardless, of it being seemingly dead, he still watched.
-After all, these things could abruptly stop moving mid-step to camouflage themselves.
-At least until it suddenly exploded in a plume of a yellow-green cloud above it, most likely spores, signalling that it was in fact, dead.
+After all, these things could abruptly stop moving mid-step to camouflage themselves—at least until it suddenly exploded in a plume of a yellow-green cloud above it, most likely spores, signalling that it was in fact, dead.

 “Damn.
 It does that too when it dies, eh?
 That’s gonna cause problems in a couple of days.
 Going to spread the infection even more closer to the camp.”
 Varhi grumbled.